Fashion District Philadelphia: History

 In August 2017, the developers announced that outlets plan has been abandoned and the mall would instead feature a mix of retail, entertainment, and dining venues, much to that of a traditional shopping mall.
 The mall would effectively be renamed Fashion District Philadelphia.
 It was initially slated to reopen in the spring of 2018.
 However, the decision to move Burlington and add an AMC Theatres multiplex led PREIT to delay opening most of the revamped complex until 2019.

 The grand opening for Fashion District Philadelphia took place on September 19, 2019, with a ribbon-cutting ceremony held.
 The AMC Dine-In Fashion District 8 dine-in movie theater opened on November 4, 2019.
 The opening of this movie theater marked the first time since 2002 that Center City Philadelphia had a multi-screen movie theater; Philadelphia had previously been the only major city in the United States without a multi-screen movie theater in the downtown area.
 On December 21, 2019, a Round One Entertainment bowling and entertainment center opened at Fashion District Philadelphia.

 In October 2019, it was announced that Primark would open a 34200 sqft store at Fashion District Philadelphia at the corner of 11th and Market streets.
 The store opened on September 16, 2021.
 Century 21 closed in 2020 as a result of the chain filing for bankruptcy and closing all stores.

 After PREIT filed for bankruptcy in 2020, PREIT relinquished its primary control of Fashion District Philadelphia on January 1, 2021, with Macerich taking over management of the mall.
 Macerich made a $100 million payment on a $301 million loan backed by Fashion District Philadelphia.

 On December 16, 2021, a Giant Heirloom Market grocery store opened in the ground level of the former Strawbridge's department store at 8th Street.
+The store later closed on December 28, 2024, citing poor performance and other problems at the location.

-On July 21, 2022, the Philadelphia 76ers, the city's NBA franchise, announced its plans to build a new arena, 76 Place at Market East, on part of the site, costing at least $1.3 Billion.
+On July 21, 2022, the Philadelphia 76ers, the city's NBA franchise, announced its plans to build a new arena, 76 Place at Market East, on part of the site, costing at least $1.3 billion.
+The plans later fell through due to opposition and the 76ers agreeing to a deal with Comcast Spectator to instead seek to build a new arena in South Philadelphia Sports Complex.

+On April 17, 2023, Fashion District Philadelphia implemented a curfew for people under the age of 18 after 2:00 pm, in which they must be accompanied by a person over the age of 23.
+This curfew was implemented as a response to disturbances caused by crowds of teenagers in the mall.

+On December 11, 2023, PREIT filed for bankruptcy a second time and sold its share of Fashion District Philadelphia to Macerich, giving Macerich full ownership of the mall.